bodrick/awesome/TOPICS.md

 ## audio-player

-*   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a modern media player for Windows that works just like mpv.
+*   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a media player for Windows that has a modern GUI.

 ## libmpv

-*   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a modern media player for Windows that works just like mpv.
+*   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a media player for Windows that has a modern GUI.

 ## media-player

-*   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a modern media player for Windows that works just like mpv.
+*   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a media player for Windows that has a modern GUI.
 *   [streamaserver/streama](https://github.com/streamaserver/streama) - Self hosted streaming media server. https://docs.streama-project.com/

 ## mpv

-*   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a modern media player for Windows that works just like mpv.
+*   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a media player for Windows that has a modern GUI.

 ## music-player

-*   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a modern media player for Windows that works just like mpv.
+*   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a media player for Windows that has a modern GUI.
 *   [mopidy/mopidy](https://github.com/mopidy/mopidy) - Mopidy is an extensible music server written in Python

 ## video-player

-*   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a modern media player for Windows that works just like mpv.
+*   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a media player for Windows that has a modern GUI.
 *   [streamaserver/streama](https://github.com/streamaserver/streama) - Self hosted streaming media server. https://docs.streama-project.com/

 ## yt-dlp

-*   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a modern media player for Windows that works just like mpv.
+*   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a media player for Windows that has a modern GUI.

 ## webtorrent